smallstep/certificates/docs/GETTING_STARTED.md

 2019/02/21 12:09:51 Serving HTTPS on :9443 ...
 ```

 Please [`step ca provisioner`](https://smallstep.com/docs/cli/ca/provisioner/)'s docs for details on all available claims properties.
-The durations are strings which are a possibly sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms" or "2h45m".
+The durations are strings which are a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 Now certs issued by the `dev@smallstep.com` provisioner will be valid for two hours and deny renewals.
 Command line flags allow validity extension up to 12h, please see [`step ca certificate`](https://smallstep.com/docs/cli/ca/certificate/)'s docs for details.